-All assignments must be word-processed following the APA format.
+All assignments (with the exception of the Final Portfolio) must be submitted electronically (Moodle preferred) following the APA format.
 A support document for APA is available in the Learning Resource Centre within the Library or on-line.
 It is particularly important to save a copy of any and all work submitted for credit or grading.